AnIrishDuck/petrify/README.rst

   and manipulate solids, shapes, and other geometry.
 - **Immutable operation**.
 Immutable math is easier for most audiences to reason about.
-This library explicitly does not target strong real-time applications like games that demands mutability for performance.
+This library explicitly does not target strong real-time applications like games that demand mutability for performance.
 - **Pluggable engines**.
 CSG is complicated.
 Different engines have different
   tradeoffs: